ErikSugawara/covid19-visualization-analysis/README.md

 Covid-19, also known as coronavirus, is an infectious disease caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 It was primally identified in December 2019 in Wuhan, China and has spread globally, resulting in an ongoing pandemic (Wikipedia).

+ ## Note
+ When you add Jupyter Notebook or IPython Notebook files with a .ipynb extension on GitHub, they will render as static HTML files in your repository.
+ Access this link to see interactive graphics: https://nbviewer.jupyter.org/github/ErikSugawara/covid19-visualization-analysis/blob/master/covid_visual_analysis.ipynb

 ## Preview

 1. Top 10 Countries - Recovered Cases